calumngimhk/calumngimhk.github.io/_posts/2019-07-18-router-first-line-of-defence.md

 >

-An [ssh key pair](https://wiki.archlinux.org/index.php/SSH_keys#Generating_an_SSH_key_pair) was created and added to the administration section of the router's web gui together with a non default ssh port to facilitate a password free router login experience on the terminal.
+An [ssh key pair](https://wiki.archlinux.org/index.php/SSH_keys#Generating_an_SSH_key_pair) was created and added to the administration section of the router's web gui and linked to a non default ssh port to facilitate a password free router login experience on the terminal.

 >